Frankfurt Airport Guide (FRA)

-Europe’s third busiest airport and one of the region’s key connection hubs, Frankfurt Airport operates routes to more than 100 countries.
+Europe’s third busiest airport and one of the region’s key connection hubs; Frankfurt Airport operates routes to more than 100 countries.
 Our Frankfurt Airport guide is a useful resource for visitors to the airport, with information regarding terminal facilities, public transport access and nearby accommodation options.

 Airport information desks are located in the arrivals and departures halls of both terminals; these are staffed 24 hours a day.
 There are also several touch screen information kiosks situated throughout both terminals.